Ficool

 "This is a tragedy movie," Bastian said, his voice turning serious.
 "The role requires pain.
 Can you cry?"

 Sacha pulled a lollipop out of his pocket and began to unwrap it.
-"Cry?
-No."
+"I can cry."

 The room froze.